Burj Khalifa

 The transition from the retail floors of Dubai Mall through security and long corridors can feel like a choreographed airport process, which may underwhelm those looking for a quick 'up and down' experience.

-It is a destination built for those who find genuine thrill in engineering milestones and seeing a city’s master plan from a bird's-eye view.\n\nTo make the most of the visit, treat it as a two-hour commitment rather than a quick stop.
+It is a destination built for those who find genuine thrill in engineering milestones and seeing a city’s master plan from a bird's-eye view.

+To make the most of the visit, treat it as a two-hour commitment rather than a quick stop.
 While the 148th floor offers a more civilized pace, the 124th floor remains the only spot with an outdoor terrace that lets you feel the altitude.

-If you prefer to avoid the 'tourist conveyor belt' feel, aim for the very first morning slot—the light is crisp, and you will have the windows to yourself.\n\nResident Advantage: UAE residents should always use the SAVE100 promo code for a 50% discount on standard entry, making it one of the best value-for-money views in the city." } ]
+If you prefer to avoid the 'tourist conveyor belt' feel, aim for the very first morning slot—the light is crisp, and you will have the windows to yourself.

 Near-vertical view down to turquoise fountain lake and surrounding towers.